top of page

 The annual membership meeting on January 24 of the Friends of Cherokee Marsh includes election of board members.
 If you are interested in serving on the board, please contact board president Sheila Leary at info@cherokeemarsh.org.
 Board members serve for terms of two years and can be re-elected to additional terms.

-Board of directors candidates, so far, are as follows.
+Board of directors candidates are as follows.
 Our by-laws permit a flexible board size, so additional candidates are welcome.

 Sheila Leary I am completing my third term on the Friends board and my first year as board president.
 I have lived on the shore of the upper Yahara in the Cherokee Park neighborhood since 2000 and on the Northside since 1990.
 I have been certified as a Wisconsin Master Naturalist since 2018.
 A native of Rice Lake in northwest Wisconsin, I grew up amidst a woods, a swamp, and two lakes.
 With a lifelong interest in botany, I am an avid native plants gardener and am working on expanding my knowledge of mammals, insects, and birds.